-Baltimore, Md.’s Maria D’Ambrogi has opened her very own taco/Mexican joint, Sirveza, in Dewey at 1904 Coastal Highway.
+Baltimore, Md.’s Maria D’Ambrogi opened her very own taco/Mexican joint, Sirveza, in Dewey at 1904 Coastal Highway.
 She is right next door to Woody’s, Jimmy O’Conor’s popular emporium of crabcakes.
+Because of a bit of trademark unpleasantness, she has since renamed the spot SIRvida.

 When I first check out a Tex-Mex joint, my go-to dishes are generally the enchiladas and quesadillas.
 If they can’t pull those off, then they can’t pull anything off.
 Both dishes speak for themselves in the gallery.
 The enchiladas were stuffed with slow-cooked brisket (QUITE good!) and covered in a mixture of cheeses, including cojita, which made for a nice topping, since it doesn’t melt as readily as some other varieties.
 The quesadillas would almost qualify as sandwiches.
 We had the shrimp variety and and the toasted tortillas worked perfectly with the cheesy filling.
 Both dishes were accompanied by a side of black beans and arroz.
 Only one other local place comes to mind that takes that kind of pride in their black beans.
 They are addictive.